Want to get my easy to follow Tech Tips in your email?

 If the computer is far way from the router or if running an Ethernet cable will be problematic, then you should opt for WiFi.

-For the sake of convenience, it’s probably best just to use WiFi to connect a laptop even when using it near the router, but if the only place you ever use the laptop is near the router then go ahead and use an Ethernet cable.
+For the sake of convenience, it’s probably best just to use WiFi to connect a laptop that you move around a lot, even when you’re using it near the router.
+But if the only place you ever use your laptop is in one location that’s near the router then go ahead and use an Ethernet cable.

 Bottom line: Whenever possible and practical to do so, I believe it’s best to use a wired Ethernet connection.
 Otherwise, go with WiFi.